frootlab/frootlab.github.io/_pages/tags.md

 ---
-layout: tags
+layout: posts
-title: Tag Archive
+title: Tags
-description: "An archive of posts sorted by tag."
+description: "An archive of all posts sorted by tag"
 permalink: /tags.html
 ---